Esther Howland (1828-1904), First in America to Mass Produce Valentines

 Esther was hoping for $200 worth of orders.
 Her brother came back with orders for $5000 worth of Esther’s elaborate cards.

-Though she had expected to make the cards herself, Howland switched gears and immediately contacted her friends.
-She set up an assembly line of card makers at her home, pre-dating Henry Ford’s assembly line by 50 years.
+Though she had expected to make the cards herself, Howland rapidly came up with a new plan.
+She contacted her friends and set up an assembly line of card makers at her home, pre-dating Henry Ford’s assembly line by 50 years.
 She also realized the possibilities offered by “cottage industry.”
 She provided a finished sample and a box to women who preferred to assemble the valentines in their own homes.

 As her production system fell in place, Howland began to grow her business.
 She advertised in local papers and took orders through her family’s stationery shop.
 When her activities outgrew her family’s house, she moved the operation to a rented building in downtown Worcester.